 4. Melt some butter in your frying pan over medium heat

-6. Fry until golden brown and toss or turn over with a slice/spatula.
+6. Fry until golden brown and toss or flip over with a spatula.

 7. Cook until mottled and golden.